 Domestic violence and allegations of domestic abuse are some of the most emotionally painful circumstances a person can face.
-At the Law Offices of Stephanie L. Mahdavi, we are committed to providing the legal guidance and representation you need to face these times and protect yourself and your children, whether you are in need of a protective order or dealing with false allegations.
+At the Law Offices of Stephanie L. Mahdavi, we are committed to providing the legal guidance and representation you need to face these circumstances and protect yourself and your children, whether you are in need of a protective order or are dealing with false allegations.

 A skilled Westlake Village domestic violence attorney can walk you through the process of how to effectively get the protection you need.

-It is important that you carefully document all events and interactions with the spouse, including emails, correspondence and other evidence.
+It is important that you carefully document all events and interactions with your spouse, including emails, correspondence and other evidence.
 Showing this chain of evidence and events can help to substantiate your claim that you are being wrongfully accused.

 Our Ventura County team provides free initial consultations to discuss your circumstances and the legal representation that we offer to protect yourself.
 To speak with a lawyer, please call our Westlake Village law offices today at 805-409-9132 or send us an email.